 As excited as you might be to start your vacation, I recommend that you don’t skip reading your car rental contract.
 Many tourists lose their deposit or pay extra fees because they violate the car rental contract without knowing so.
 Simple things like returning your rental car full of sand or with damp seats can violate the company’s terms.
 Read and take note of everything before leaving the location.

-Inspect your Car
+Inspect Your Rental Car

 Before driving away from your car rental location, inspect your car for scratches, bumps, and other imperfections.
 Take pictures of how you received your vehicle, and how you return it, so you can use them as evidence in case of any claim.